 To learn how to use Metric explorer, please view this document.

-To learn how to export and download charts fro XDMoD, please view this document.
+To learn how to export and download charts from Open XDMoD, please view this document.